Apple Phone Screen Interview: What It Tests and How to Pass

 No standard question pool.
 Apple hires for specific teams, not into a central rotation.
 Different hiring managers run different screens.
 The arrays-and-strings problem you drilled might not appear.
 A concurrency question you've never thought about might.
 This makes targeted preparation harder, but it also means most candidates in the loop aren't solving the same problems.

-No hint culture.
+Fewer hints, longer silences.
 If you go silent, the interviewer goes silent.
-Apple screens have ended with candidates who waited for a hint that never came.
 The fix is to ask yourself questions out loud rather than waiting for the interviewer to do it.
 "What if the array is empty?" is a question you should hear yourself say.
 See how to handle being stuck for a concrete method.

 What Gets You Cut